lennykean/nestjs-aws-v4/README.md

 ### Configuration

-`AwsV4HttpModule` has all the same configuration options as `HttpModule`, as well as additional parameters to override credentials and control the signing process.
+`AwsV4HttpModule` has the same configuration options as `HttpModule`, as well as additional parameters to override credentials and control the signing process.

+**Note:** When using with an API Gateway url (i.e. `https://{api_gw_id}.execute-api.us-east-1.amazonaws.com/{stage}`), the service will automatically be inferred as **execute-api**.
+If you are using an API Gateway custom domain, you must specify `{ service: 'execute-api' }'`.

 ```typescript
 import { Module } from '@nestjs/common';